The Legal 500 - Asia Pacific (2018)

 Rajah & Tann Singapore LLP fields an arbitration team that is well versed in acting on the full range of cross-border disputes.
-Department head Andre Yeap and Paul Tan are regularly instructed by governments on investment treaty claims; in one example, they are representing the Republic of the Philippines in a claim brought by Chevron and Shell centring on the companies’ liability to pay income taxes due to the government.
-Tan is also active in the construction space and represented a major Chinese construction company in proceedings to set aside a final award granted in relation to the construction of a power plant in Guatemala.
+Department head Andre Yeap is regularly instructed by governments on investment treaty claims; in one example, he is representing the Republic of the Philippines in a claim brought by Chevron and Shell centring on the companies’ liability to pay income taxes due to the government.
 The practice also has capability in Bangkok and Ho Chi Minh City.

 Restructuring and Insolvency